quinlan-lab/applied-computational-genomics/README.md

-### Applied Computational Genomics Course at UU: Spring 2018
+### Applied Computational Genomics Course at UU: Spring 2020
 - Faculty: Aaron Quinlan (aquinlan at genetics.utah.edu)
-- Teaching assistants: Stephanie Kravitz (snkravitz@gmail.com) and Jon Belyeu (jrbelyeu@gmail.com)
+- Teaching assistants: Michael Cormier (cormiermichaelj@gmail.com), Katie Owings (katie.owings@utah.edu), Ryan Miller (miller.ryan.h@gmail.com), and Mark Wadsworth (mew225@gmail.com)
-- Meets Tu and Th from 9:10-10:30 in HSEB 2948; January 9 - April 24
+- Meets Tu and Th from 9:10-10:30 in EIHG Auditorium; January 7 - April 21
-- TA Hours: TBD
+- TA Hours: Monday and Wednesday, 10-11am, HSEB

 ### Overview
 This course will provide a comprehensive introduction to fundamental concepts and experimental approaches in the analysis and interpretation of experimental genomics data.
 It will be structured as a series of lectures covering key concepts and analytical strategies.
 A diverse range of biological questions enabled by modern DNA sequencing technologies will be explored including sequence alignment, the identification of genetic variation, structural variation, and ChIP-seq and RNA-seq analysis.
 Students will learn and apply the fundamental data formats and analysis strategies that underlie computational genomics research. **The primary goal of the course is for students to be grounded in theory and leave the course empowered to conduct independent genomic analyses.**